-CONSUMPTION ADVICE FOR FISH FROM LAKE WEBB
+CONSUMPTION ADVICE FOR FISH FROM COLLINS LAKE

-OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
+OEHHA's advisory protocol (OEHHA, 2022) requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made to develop advice for species that are commonly caught and consumed from a given water body but where available data may be limited.
 Generally, this practice applies when the advice supports no consumption of that species.
-For Lake Webb, the sample size criterion was met for the following species: Channel Catfish, Common Carp, Inland Silverside, and Largemouth Bass.
+For Collins Lake, the sample size criterion was met for the following species: Black Crappie, Largemouth Bass, and Redear Sunfish.
 There were not sufficient data to evaluate other species that may be found in this water body.
-For fish species found in Lake Webb that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.
+For fish species found in Collins Lake that are not included in this advisory, OEHHA recommends following the Statewide Advisory for Lakes and Reservoirs without Site-specific Advice.13

 The following advice is based solely on mercury concentrations.
-The sensitive population is defined as women 18 to 49 years and children 1 to 17 years, and the general population is defined as women 50 years and older and men 18 years and older.
+The sensitive population is defined as women ages 18 to 49 years and children ages 1 to 17 years,